rvenet/RVENet-Demo/README.md

 ## Contents of the Repository

-  - `demo.ipynb` - use this Jupyter Notebook to test our deep learning pipeline
   - `license.txt` - details of the license
   - `model.py` - model definition
   - `predict.py` - run this script to predict RVEF
   - `preprocessing.py` - functions required for preprocessing
   - `requirements.txt` - list of the required python packages
+  - `rvenet-demo.ipynb` - use this Jupyter Notebook to test our deep learning pipeline

 ## Usage